Variety Night MeetingsIt is time to relax, enjoy and learn, all at the same time.

 Variety Night Meetings

-On the third Wednesday night of each month, we sit back and enjoy the fruits of our labor of love – our digital images.
+On the first Wednesday night of each month, we sit back and enjoy the fruits of our labor of love – our digital images.
 The evening begins with an informal discussion relating to recent photographic experiences and issues.
 We then share information about upcoming photo ops, new camera equipment on the market, or photo enhancing software now updated or newly available.
 Now it is time to take a look our images.
 In doing this, we will come face to face with the creative beauty of our images and we will have fun learning at the same time.
 Everyone is encouraged to participate by sending in images for each of the individual activities that we will cover in these meetings.

 Homework Fun: Our first sharing experience is the current month’s Homework Fun project.
 This is another way that we encourage you to experiment with Photoshop tools.
 This section is always lots of fun as we see just how creative we can be.
 After we have viewed the current month’s images, our fantastic leader will tell us all about the next month’s Homework Fun Project.
 You will have a full month to get to work on it.
 If you would like some help or inspiration, we will use a portion of the next SIG meeting to cover some of the Photoshop techniques that you can use for the current project.
 We may even provide you with a tutorial, or at least, with online references.
 To see examples of past Homework Fun projects, click here.